levi-x00/miscellaneous-scripts/01-gcp-logs-to-aws/readme.md

         'body': json.dumps('logs printed!')
     }
 ```
-4. Create API Gateway with POST method, then create resource and deploy it.
-5. Create a firewall rule, and try to edit the rule to generate some events.
+5. Create a firewall rule in Google Cloud, and try to edit the rule to generate some events.